-With 60,000+ women a year being diagnosed with DCIS (Ductal Carcinoma In Situ), it is estimated that by 2020 there will be 1 million women living with a DCIS diagnosis.
+With 60,000+ women diagnosed annually with DCIS (Ductal Carcinoma In Situ), it is estimated that there are over 1 million women living with a DCIS diagnosis.

 “The time is now to discuss a change in the approach to DCIS.
 We should be demanding change.” – Dr. Laura Esserman, MD, MBA, professor of surgery and radiology at UCSF and Director of the Carol Franc Buck Breast Care Center, UCSF

 “Strong consideration should be given to changing the phrase DCIS to eliminate the ‘anxiety-producing’ term carcinoma.” – Dr. Carmen Allegra, MD, Chief of Hematology and Oncology, Shands Cancer Center, University of Florida